Skip to contents

 * `min`, `mean`, `max`: the minimum, mean, and maximum y values, respectively.
 Note that the median is `50%`, the 50th percentile.

-* `med_lo_2`, `med_lo`, `med_hi`, `med_hi_2`: `med_lo` and `med_hi` are the inner lower and upper confidence intervals of y values with respect to the median (`50%`); `med_lo_2` and `med_hi_2` are the outer confidence intervals.
-See the documentation for the `p_alpha` and `median_band_pct` arguments to understand how these are determined.
+* `aler_lo_lo`, `aler_lo`, `aler_hi`, `aler_hi_hi`: When p-values are present, `aler_lo` and `aler_hi` are the inner lower and upper confidence intervals of `y_col` values with respect to the median (`50%`); `aler_lo_lo` and `aler_hi_hi` are the outer confidence intervals.
+See the documentation for the `aler_alpha` argument to understand how these are determined.
+Without p-values, these elements are absent.

 Custom predict function